2025–26 Q Tour

-The 2025–26 Q Tour is an ongoing multi-regional series of second-tier snooker tournaments, run by the World Professional Billiards and Snooker Association (WPBSA).
-It takes place during the 2025–26 snooker season for players not on the main tour.
+The 2025–26 Q Tour was a multi-regional series of second-tier snooker tournaments, run by the World Professional Billiards and Snooker Association (WPBSA).
+It took place during the 2025–26 snooker season for players not on the main tour.

+Jamie Clarke led the Q Tour Europe rankings to gain a place on the main tour, followed by Ashley Carty, Ashley Hugill and Craig Steadman who have won their respective play-offs.
+It is the first time only English and Welsh players are promoted to the main tour since the expansion of Q Tour in the 2023–24 season.

 Overview

-A series of seven Q Tour Europe events will be played, with the leading money-winner gaining a place on the main tour for the 2026–27 snooker season.
+A series of seven Q Tour Europe events were played, with the leading money-winner gaining a place on the main tour for the 2026–27 snooker season.
 Eighteen players – the highest-ranked players who have not already secured a place on the main tour for the 2026–27 season – gained entry to a further event, the WPBSA Q Tour Global Play-Off.
 They are joined by five players from the Regional Q Tour winners outside Europe and one player from the CBSA China Tour third-ranked.
 These players will compete for a further three places on the World Snooker Tour.

-This season sees an increase of prize money, more than doubled from £14,300 last season to £30,000 per event.
-An extended event duration from three to four days, along with a new seeding structure and points-based system, is also introduced.
+This season saw increase of prize money, more than doubled from £14,300 last season to £30,000 per event.
+An extended event duration from three to four days, along with a new seeding structure and points-based system, was also introduced.

 Q Tour Europe

 Format

-Q Tour Europe events are generally played over four days.
-The first day is an open qualifying day with 16 places available.
+Q Tour Europe events were generally played over four days.
 The main draw starts on the second day when the 16 successful qualifiers are joined by the 48 seeded players who qualified based on their rankings in the 2025 Q School Orders of Merit to make a first round field of 64 players.
 There are two rounds on the second day and a further four on the final day, to determine the winner of the event.
 The 48 who qualified directly included the top 32 eligible players from the 2024 UK Q School Order of Merit, the top eight from the 2025 Asia-Oceania Q School Order of Merit, and the eight highest ranked junior players on the 2024 UK Q School Order of Merit, not already qualified.